hqsuoamra/AstroQuest_Survival/README.md

 ### Gameplay

 #### Game Progression
-The game progresses as the player completes levels, each representing a different region of the planet with unique challenges.
+The game progresses as the player explores different regions of the planet, defeating alien enemies and collecting the necessary pieces to repair the space shuttle.
+Each region offers unique environments and threats, contributing to the overall goal of returning home.

 #### Mission/Challenge Structure
-Each level has a set of missions or challenges that the player must complete to progress.
-These could include combat with alien creatures, navigation through difficult terrain, and solving puzzles to find the missing shuttle parts.

-#### Puzzle Structure
-Puzzles are integrated into the environment and involve manipulating objects, deciphering alien symbols, and using collected resources in creative ways.
+The player is tasked with exploring different regions to defeat alien enemies, collect missing shuttle pieces, and gather resources.
+Each region presents its own set of challenges, from navigating difficult terrain to facing increasingly dangerous alien threats.

 #### Objectives
-- Main Objective: Repair the space shuttle and leave the planet.
+- **Main Objective:** Repair the space shuttle and leave the planet.
-- Secondary Objectives: Survival, exploration, and resource collection.
+- **Secondary Objectives:** Survival, exploration, and resource collection.

 #### Play Flow
-The player explores the environment, fights or avoids threats, collects resources, solves puzzles, and repairs the shuttle.
+The player explores the environment, fights or avoids threats, collects resources, and repairs the shuttle to progress towards the ultimate goal of returning home.

 ### Mechanics